mimminou/PDBASER/README.md

 Are you tired of using visualization software, or full blown suites just to separate protein chains / ligands ?
 Are you tired of organizing the mess of molecules into separate folders ?

-PDBaser does this for you !
+PDBaser is the right tool for you !

 # What does it do ?

-PDBaser reads raw .pdb and .ent files as downloaded from the pdb, extracts pure protein chains and heteroatoms (ligands and others) and (optionally) removes water molecules, and then saves everything in a directory named as the original input filename.
+PDBaser reads raw .pdb and .ent files as downloaded from the pdb, extracts pure protein chains and heteroatoms (ligands and others) and (optionally) removes water molecules, then saves everything in a directory named as the original input filename.
 You can also use it to generate and extract a binding site provided there is a ligand in a cavity in the protein file.

 # Who is this for ?

-This tool is perfect for RMSD reliability test preparation, where a large number of proteins and their ligands are needed.
-It can also help people who are not very accustomed to command line interfaces, and aren't willing to pay a (usually high) premium for other software.
+This tool is perfect for RMSD reliability test preparation, where a large number of proteins and their ligands is needed.
+It can also help people who are not very accustomed to command line interfaces, and are not willing to pay a (usually high) premium for other software.

 # Features